-Exception: A committee that is created and pays the initial \$50 fee in October, November, or December of a calendar year is not subject to the annual fee in the subsequent year.
+Exception: A committee that is created and pays the initial \$50 fee in the last three months October, November, or December of a calendar year is not subject to the annual fee in the subsequent year.

 QUICK TIP: The committee ID number is generally assigned within 7 - 10 days after the Secretary of State's office receives the Form 410.